 Why is it denied at our schools by the police service and other institutions?

-TH: You have been rather vocal with some of your criticisms of Finland.
+WW: You have been rather vocal with some of your criticisms of Finland.
 Were there any negative repercussions to this?

 Enrique: I have received death threats and other forms of threats against me.